kurator-dev/kurator/docs/proposals/backup/backup.md

 	ExcludedNamespaces []string `json:"excludedNamespaces,omitempty"`

 	// IncludedResources is a slice of resource names to include in the backup.
+	// For example, we can populate this string array with "deployments" and "configmaps", then we will select all resources of type deployments and configmaps,
 	// If empty, all resources are included.
+	// Cannot work with IncludedClusterScopedResources, ExcludedClusterScopedResources, IncludedNamespaceScopedResources and ExcludedNamespaceScopedResources.
 	// +optional
 	// +nullable
 	IncludedResources []string `json:"includedResources,omitempty"`

 	// ExcludedResources is a slice of resource names that are not included in the backup.
+	// Cannot work with IncludedClusterScopedResources, ExcludedClusterScopedResources, IncludedNamespaceScopedResources and ExcludedNamespaceScopedResources.
 	// +optional
 	// +nullable
 	ExcludedResources []string `json:"excludedResources,omitempty"`

+	// IncludeClusterResources specifies whether cluster-scoped resources should be included for consideration in the backup.
+	// Cannot work with IncludedClusterScopedResources, ExcludedClusterScopedResources, IncludedNamespaceScopedResources and ExcludedNamespaceScopedResources.
+	// +optional
+	// +nullable
+	IncludeClusterResources *bool `json:"includeClusterResources,omitempty"`

 	// IncludedClusterScopedResources is a slice of cluster-scoped resource type names to include in the backup.
+	// For example, we can populate this string array with "storageclasses" and "clusterroles", then we will select all resources of type storageclasses and clusterroles,
 	// If set to "*", all cluster-scoped resource types are included.
 	// The default value is empty, which means only related cluster-scoped resources are included.
+	// Cannot work with IncludedResources, ExcludedResources and IncludeClusterResources.
 	// +optional
 	// +nullable
 	IncludedClusterScopedResources []string `json:"includedClusterScopedResources,omitempty"`

 	// ExcludedClusterScopedResources is a slice of cluster-scoped resource type names to exclude from the backup.
 	// If set to "*", all cluster-scoped resource types are excluded.
 The default value is empty.
+	// Cannot work with IncludedResources, ExcludedResources and IncludeClusterResources.
 	// +optional
 	// +nullable
 	ExcludedClusterScopedResources []string `json:"excludedClusterScopedResources,omitempty"`

 	// IncludedNamespaceScopedResources is a slice of namespace-scoped resource type names to include in the backup.
+	// For example, we can populate this string array with "deployments" and "configmaps", then we will select all resources of type deployments and configmaps,
 	// The default value is "*".
+	// Cannot work with IncludedResources, ExcludedResources and IncludeClusterResources.
 	// +optional
 	// +nullable
 	IncludedNamespaceScopedResources []string `json:"includedNamespaceScopedResources,omitempty"`

 	// ExcludedNamespaceScopedResources is a slice of namespace-scoped resource type names to exclude from the backup.
 	// If set to "*", all namespace-scoped resource types are excluded.
 The default value is empty.
+	// Cannot work with IncludedResources, ExcludedResources and IncludeClusterResources.
 	// +optional
 	// +nullable
 	ExcludedNamespaceScopedResources []string `json:"excludedNamespaceScopedResources,omitempty"`